StoutLogic/understory-theme/README.md

 It's is recommened that Understory and Timber be installed as mu-plugins (must use plugins.)
 Checkout the [Understory Site](https://github.com/StoutLogic/understory-site) project as a boilerplate for an entire WordPress site, built using Understory and Timber.

 ## Work
+Configure browsersync by setting the domain name the WordPress site is configured with in gulp/config.js

 ```
 gulp
 ```